 There are two ways to be part of the Kitchen Table Atelier.
 One is to be a monthly or yearly studio member.
-This gets you access to extra time and community - the monthly artist hangs, monthly prompts, community chat and twice yearly critique.
-It’s a recurring subscription and also the most cost effective.
-The second option is to attend the workshops on an a-la-carte basis by getting the One Class Pass for each workshop you wish to attend.
-This pass only includes the workshop.
-The studio is set up this way to encourage long-term, regular engagement since that provides you the greatest amount of artistic growth, allows me to develop a relationship with you and your art, and lowers my admin work which allows me to offer it for the lower price.
+This is a reoccurring subscription and if you can’t make the live workshop you have access to the recording for three months.
+It’s cheeper per workshop than the One Class Pass.
+I do this to encourage long-term, regular engagement since that provides you the greatest amount of artistic growth, allows me to develop a relationship with you and your art, and lowers my admin work which allows me to offer it for the lower price.
 Open to all skill levels.

 How Does the Studio membership work?